maxdemaio/tikiBot/README.md

 ### ```$day```

-* **Description:** Returns a 'Rise and Shine, Sailors' video for the day of the week specified in the command.
+* **Description:** Returns a video for the day of the week specified in the command.
 * **Usage:** ```$friday``` ```$monday``` ```$wednesday``` etc.